pboutinaud/SHiVAi/step_by_step_mixed_approach/README.md

 Download the files from the ["apptainer" folder](../apptainer/) (which also contains the Docker implementation): the [Synthseg Apptainer recipe](../apptainer/apptainer_synthseg_tf.recipe) and the [precomp_synthseg.py script](../apptainer/precomp_synthseg.py), and put them in `~/myShivaiProject/synthseg/`.

 > Notes:\
-> If you are using the Docker image, you should already have downloaded everything you need in `~/myShivaiProject/Shivai_source/apptainer`, set up in the [SHiVAi Docker image](#shivai-docker-image) section.
+> If you are using the Docker image, you should already have downloaded everything you need in `~/myShivaiProject/Shivai_source/apptainer`, set up in the [Docker image](#docker-image) section.
 Adapt your file structure as needed or copy-paste the `Shivai_source/apptainer` content to the `synthseg` folder.

 Download the Synthseg models from the [MIT file-sharing system](https://mitprod-my.sharepoint.com/:u:/g/personal/bbillot_mit_edu/Ebqxo6YgUmBJkOML0m8NSXgBrhaHG7iqClFXRXPinS6FGw?e=DzKf1p).